top of page

 DOMINIQUE SCOTT

-Dominique has over 25 years' management experience including 14 years in the charity sector in senior operational roles, both locally and nationally.
-Inspired by Nigel's vision, Dominique is committed to ensuring the developing strategy meets the need of our local communities, whilst ensuring our people are well supported.
+Dominique has over 29 years' management experience including 16 years in the charity sector in senior operational roles, both locally and nationally.
+Inspired by Hope's vision, Dominique is committed to ensuring the developing strategy meets the need of our local communities, whilst ensuring our people are well supported.
 She is an Associate Member of the Chartered Institute of Personnel Development (CIPD) and holds postgraduate qualifications in Leadership and Management.

 Iain Anderson